matankaminski/Gitleaks-scan-image/README.md

+You can pull the image and work directly with it instead of building it first with the command:

+   "docker pull ghcr.io/matankaminski/gitleaks-scan-image:v1.0"

+Aotherwise you can build and run the image with the instruction below.
 Instruction for running the image:

 1. Build the Docker Image (if not already built): If you haven't built your Docker image yet, use the following command to build it from the Dockerfile.
 Make sure you are in the directory containing your Dockerfile: